Michael Keeling

 Michael Edward Allis Keeling (6 November 1925 – 28 July 2017) was an English first-class cricketer.

-The son of Sir John Keeling, he was born at Westminster in November 1925.
+The son of Sir John Keeling, two brothers John and Brian and one sister Caroline.
+He was born at Westminster in November 1925.
 He was educated at Eton College, before briefly serving as a second lieutenant in the Grenadier Guards following the Second World War in October 1945.
 After serving in Allied-occupied Germany, he returned to England, where he went up to Christ Church, Oxford.
 While studying at Oxford, he played first-class cricket on four occasions for Oxford University in 1948–49.
 He scored 67 runs in his four matches for Oxford, with a high score of 40.
 He also toured Ireland with the Marylebone Cricket Club in 1948, playing a single first-class match against the Ireland cricket team at Dublin.

 He took part in the Keeling family tradition of fielding a cricket eleven formed of members of the Keeling family, with the family playing an annual match against the village of Sedlescombe.
 Keeling died in July 2017 at Battle, Sussex.